Toluwalemi/hugo-blog-website/content/reading.md

 two books a month.

 # Currently Reading
-- David Mogo, Godhunter *by Suyi Davies Okungbowa*
+- Once Upon Four Robbers *by Femi Osofisan*

 # 2022
 - **January** - THE SUBTLE ART OF NOT GIVING A F*CK *by MARK MANSON*